mattfaltyn/mattfaltyn.github.io/_pages/courses.md

 ## University of British Columbia
 ### Master of Science in Mathematics

-#### Winter 2023
-- MATH 605D – Tensor Decompositions and Applications

 #### Fall 2022
 - MATH 561 – Mathematics of Infectious Diseases and Immunology
 - MATH 563 – Mathematical Cell Biology
+- MATH 605D – Tensor Decompositions and Applications

 #### Summer 2022
 - Math 549 - Thesis